DIABETES AND VISION

-Please note that if you suddenly start seeing floaters, spots /”flies” or experience sudden loss of middle or peripheral vision (patients often describe it as a dark curtain in the middle or on the side of their visual field), this indicates a possible retinal detachment.
-Retinal detachment must be treated as soon as possible to avoid vision loss/ blindness.
+Please note that if you suddenly start seeing floaters, spots/”flies” or experience sudden loss of middle or peripheral vision (patients often describe it as a dark curtain in the middle or on the side of their visual field), this can indicate a retinal break and a detached retina.
+Retinal detachment must be treated as soon as possible to avoid blindness.

-In addition to managing and controlling your diabetes through a healthy diet, medication and exercise, it is you should schedule a dilated eye exams at least once a year or more often if you have a problem.
+In addition to managing and controlling your diabetes through a healthy diet, medication and exercise, you should schedule a dilated eye exam once a year, or even more often if you have a known eye problem.

 There are several treatments that can help manage and restore vision caused by diabetes.

-Anti-VEGF (vascular endothelial growth factor) therapy, which involves injecting drugs into the eye to stop the leaking of the blood vessels
+Anti-VEGF (anti-vascular endothelial growth factor) therapy, which involves injecting drugs into the eye to stop the leaking blood vessels

 Photocoagulation (laser therapy) to seal the blood vessels and treat the dead retinal tissue